Elen-Skri/Elen-Skri/README.md

--  Hi, I’m Elena.
+  Hi, I’m Elena.
+Welcome to my repository :)

--  Currently I'm developing myself in DS.
+I'm studing ml & ds, here you'll find my Python projects for practical and study cases.
--  I’m interested in data researches for making better decisions and understanding complicated interactions.
+I'm open for collaboration, please, do not hesitate to contact me:
--  E-mail me if you're looking for a collaboration or searching a team-mate: skrilen.com@gmail.com
+  -  skrilen.com@gmail.com
--  or Telegram: @Skrilen
+  -  @Skrilen on Telegram

 <!---
 Elen-Skri/Elen-Skri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.